Particular/docs.particular.net/persistence/sql/dialect-oracle.md

 title: Oracle dialect
 component: SqlPersistence
 related:
-reviewed: 2018-01-02
+reviewed: 2019-10-24
 versions: "[2,)"
 redirects:
  - nservicebus/sql-persistence/oracle-caveats
  - nservicebus/sql-persistence/oracle-design
 ---

-{{WARNING: This persistence will run on the free version of the above engines, i.e. [Oracle XE](https://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html).
+WARNING: SQL Persistence will run on [Oracle XE](https://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html).
 However it is strongly recommended to use commercial versions for any production system.
 It is also recommended to ensure that support agreements are in place.
 See [Oracle Support](https://www.oracle.com/support/index.html) for details.
-}}

 ## Supported database versions